szhu321/multiplayer-demo/README.md

 # Learn Multiplayer

 This document is a tutorial on how to set up a multiplayer game server using Colyseus.
-The client side of this demo game will be in a seperate repo [here](https://github.com/szhu321/phaser-demo/tree/multiplayer)
+The client side of this demo game will be in a [seperate repo](https://github.com/szhu321/phaser-demo/tree/multiplayer)

 ## NPM
 Before we start we need to download npm (node package manager), which we will use to manage our packages.
 You can download it [here](https://nodejs.org/en/).
 Downloading Node.js will also download npm.